 Car parking in our compound is restricted to members’ cars only, due to insurance & safety issues and is on a first come basis (no reserved parking).
 Considerate & efficient parking is requested at all times.
 Consideration for our neighbors is also requested by way of keeping noise to a minimum especially very early mornings & late evening times.
 During boat maintenance periods, members not actively engaged in maintenance are requested to park elsewhere.

-Keys for the compound & club may be obtained from the club secretary on payment of a small deposit.
-He can be contacted via his contact details that are included at the top of each personal newsletter sent out by BAC or via a message from this site using his contact details under the page "Committee & Contact Us".
+Keys for the compound & club may be obtained from the club membership secretary or club general secretary on payment of a small deposit.
+Membership secretary can be contacted via his contact details on the membership renewal forms & the general secretary can be contacted via his contact details that are included at the top of each personal newsletter sent out by BAC.
+Alternatively, either can be contacted via a message from this site using contact details under the page "Committee & Contact Us".

 All members are encouraged to serve on the committee at some stage and to assist, when the need arises, with working parties for any tasks that need willing hands.